TheAccidentalTeacher/Novel-generator-october-2025/README.md

 1. **Connect Repository:**
    - Click "New Project" → "Deploy from GitHub repo"
-   - Select your `somers-novel-generator` repository
+   - Select your `letswriteabook` repository
    - Choose the main branch

 2. **Configure Environment Variables:**